Mobinexbiz/plugin-salesforce-android/README.md

 Setup
 =====

-To start using Calendar plugin you need to follow below steps:
+To start using plugin you need to follow below steps:

  - Download plugin file.
  - Copy plugin file to Smartface plugin folder.
- - Select Calendar plugin in Smartface project settings.
+ - Select plugin in Smartface project settings.

-To use Calendar with auto complete support (Optional)
+To use pugin with auto complete support (Optional)

- - Copy Calendar auto complete Javascript file to your project folder.
+ - Copy  auto complete Javascript file to your project folder.
  - Load auto complete file in global.

+If you want to rebuild the plugin you can use `buildplugin.bat` file in project root folder.
+Be sure that `CLI` is installed and in your `PATH`.

 You can look following guides to understand how can you pass these steps:

  - Adding a plugin to Smartface projects
  - Adding auto complete support for plugins
+ - Installing CLI and adding it to PATH.

 #Features